rmflight/reviews.McDermottMDR/README.md

 No description of what distance metric was used to calculate the distance between the model vectors, nor which hierachical clustering method was used is provided.
 In the R stats package, there are: two variations of Ward's minimum variance method, the complete linkage method, the single linkage method, median, and centroid.
 The software, version, and algorithm reference should be provided for completeness.

+Supplemental Figure 4 should have the clusters indicated on the figure (boxes or something).

 #### Supplemental Table 1

 I believe supplemental table 1 could benefit from including: